 Parenting Twins – It’s a Lot More Work Than You Think

-Perhaps one of the most difficult parts of parenting twins occurs right after delivery!
-This miracle of a multiple birth is often throughout pregnancy and delivery turned into an event suitable of a 3 ring circus.
-There is an abundant let down that happens once they are delivered; as the mother is seemingly forgot and looked over while everyone in the world marvels over her children.
-In 4 out of every 5 cases of twin birth there is at least some minimal neonatal medic involvement and almost as quickly as they arrive they are whisked away from the mother and taken over by gawking visitors, family and hospital staff.
-Surely, this is all because twins truly are a miracle and something to look at as well as they often have needs beyond that of normal newborn.
-But there is also a devastating affect of parenting twins that result from a ruckus birth experience and couples with a woman’s natural hormonal shift to make it difficult for parents to say the least.
+Perhaps one of the most difficult parts of parenting twins occurs right after delivery.
+The miracle of a multiple birth, often a long and challenging journey throughout pregnancy and delivery, can quickly turn into an event worthy of a three-ring circus.
+Once the babies are born, there’s an overwhelming letdown.
+The mother, who has just endured a monumental experience, is seemingly forgotten and overlooked while everyone marvels over her children.
+In four out of every five cases of twin births, there is at least some minimal neonatal medical involvement, and almost as soon as they arrive, the babies are whisked away from their mother and taken over by gawking visitors, family, and hospital staff.
+Twins truly are a miracle, and it’s understandable that they draw so much attention, especially since they often have needs beyond those of a typical newborn.
+But there is a devastating effect on the parents—especially the mother—who, coupled with natural hormonal shifts, may feel overwhelmed and isolated.

-If you were to ask any parent of twins they would no doubt say that there is a tremendous amount of guilt involved.
-Feeling guilty for not being able to hold, nurse or cuddle with two at once; for not being able to just enjoy the tranquility of the first few months like normal parents do; for always being so busy in the beginning trying to manipulate two into once schedule that parents immediately feel overwhelmed.
-Suddenly, the twins are 8 months old and mom is wondering about the bonding; exhausted from the work involved and irritated by the outside world who treats her like a spectacle each time she wanders out.
-Then there is more guilt.
-It almost seems as if the world for new parents of twins is a constant struggle or fight against the ebb and flow of two children who are absolutely needy and deserving of being treated as an individual.
+If you were to ask any parent of twins, they would no doubt tell you that guilt is a constant companion.
+The guilt of not being able to hold, nurse, or cuddle both babies at once.
+The guilt of not being able to enjoy the tranquility of the first few months as most parents do.
+The guilt of always feeling so busy in the beginning, trying to manipulate two babies into one schedule, leaving parents feeling immediately overwhelmed.
+Suddenly, the twins are eight months old, and the mother is wondering about her bond with them, exhausted by the work involved, and irritated by the outside world that treats her like a spectacle whenever she leaves the house.
+And yet, there’s more guilt.
+It almost feels like the world of new parents of twins is a constant battle against the ebb and flow of two children, each of whom needs to be treated as an individual but also requires a collective approach.

-Lots of people imagine that parenting twins makes it easier because they always have a built in playmate.
-Yes, some days that works out well.
-As toddlers that works out for about 5 minutes at a time and by the time they are school age it may be just a little longer.
-At least when you have 2 children of different ages their age dictates much of they are allowed or not allowed to do and have.
-When you have two, always wanting the same toy (even if you have two of them) and living by the same set of rules with the exact same level of maturity everything from who gets the Elmo plate and pink spoon to who uses the potty first is a struggle.
-When you pick one over the other, even if it is completely grounded in common parenting sense; more guilt!
+Many people assume that parenting twins is easier because the children have a built-in playmate.
+Yes, this sometimes works out well, but as toddlers, it typically lasts for only about five minutes at a time.
+By the time they’re school age, the novelty wears off.
+With two children of the same age, both wanting the same toy (even if you have two of them) and living by the same rules, everything from who gets the Elmo plate to who uses the potty first becomes a struggle.
+When you pick one over the other, even if it’s based on common sense, there’s more guilt.

-On the flip side of the coin, parenting twins is often about bearing witness to the remarkable unselfish and innate spirit of humans.
-Twins out of necessity and expectation learn to share and think of others.
-From a young age they will begin asking for two cookies or two lollipops and even though they may enjoy time alone with dad playing golf as a teen; they are secretly wondering and hoping that their twin will not feel neglected.
-They can be mad at one another yet remorse when the other gets in trouble.
-Many twins form a bridge that cannot be crossed.
+On the other hand, parenting twins also involves witnessing remarkable moments of unselfishness.
+Out of necessity, twins learn to share and consider others.
+From a young age, they begin asking for two cookies or two lollipops.
+Even as teens, though they may enjoy spending time alone with one parent, they secretly hope that their twin won’t feel neglected.
+Twins may fight, but they also feel remorse when the other one gets in trouble.
+They form a bond that, for many, cannot be broken.

 Parenting twins is definitely unlike any other form of parenting.
-It calls for a strong will, resistance to guilt and the ability to throw away the books on standard parenting and child rearing.
-The guilt that lingers in moms mind; even years down the road as she wishes, yearns even for the opportunity to have held them both constantly when they were infants simmers in her heart but never comes to a boil.
-Watching them while you parent it becomes clear that you do the best you can; find the perfect spot between what needs to be done and what can wait until later and hope that through the hustle and bustle of life with two; you are able to smile, laugh and love as often as possible without allowing the guilt to dictate the means of your parenting.
-Above all else; that is the most difficult part of being a parent of twins.
+It requires a strong will, the ability to resist guilt, and the willingness to throw the traditional parenting books out the window.
+The guilt lingers in a mother’s heart for years, even as she yearns for the opportunity to have held both babies constantly when they were infants.
+But as she watches them grow, it becomes clear that she did the best she could—finding balance between what needs to be done and what can wait.
+And through it all, amidst the hustle and bustle of life with two, the goal is to smile, laugh, and love as often as possible without allowing guilt to dictate the way you parent.
+Above all, that is the most difficult part of being a parent of twins.

 Facebook